munificent/craftinginterpreters/book/a-map-of-the-territory.md

 the author wants the computer to do -- becomes more apparent.

 Eventually we reach the peak.
 We have a bird's-eye view of the users's program and can see what their code *means*.
-Now, we descend the other side of the mountain.
+Next, we descend the other side of the mountain.
 We transform from this highest-level representation down to successively lower-level forms to get closer and closer to something we know how to make the CPU actually execute.

 <img src="image/a-map-of-the-territory/mountain.png" alt="The branching paths a language may take over the mountain." class="wide" />

-Let's trace through each of those trails and stopping points.
+Let's trace through each of those trails and points of interest.
 Our journey begins on the left with the bare text of the user's source code:

 <img src="image/a-map-of-the-territory/string.png" alt="var average = (min + max) / 2;" />